srijanlabs/polly-voice-over/README.md

 1. You must have aws-sdk available in the page.
 2. Get CognitoPoolId which can access Polly.
 3. Initialize the object with `var msg = new pollyVoiceOver(awsCognitoPoolId);`
-4. use `addVoiceOver` function with desired text.
+4. use `addVoiceOver` or `addTranslatedVoiceOver` function with desired text.
 Example:

 #### How to use with delayed input